Phaham/Phaham/README.md

 - 🔭 I’m currently working on a dev project
 - 🌱 I’m currently learning DSA
 - 👯 I like to collaborate on Web Development Projects
-- 😄 Passionate to dive in a world Of ML/AI
+- 😄 Passionate to Learn and Explore things
 - ⚡ Fun fact: I am Calmer than You 😅
 <!-- - 💬 Ask me about ... -->
 <!-- - 📫 How to reach me:  -->